tomcam/guten1.github.io/docs/tutorial.md

 ## Download Gutenberg

-The first thing to do is obtain the Gutenberg static site generator.
-It is small and fast, and because it's a command-line utility written in Rust, Gutenberg works on all operating systems that have a Rust compiler and a web server available to them.
-You don't need to know Rust to use Gutenberg effectively, although understanding Rust's templating will make it easier for you to create Gutenberg themes.
+The first thing to do is obtain the Gutenberg static site generator binary.
+It is small and fast, and because it's a command-line utility written in Rust, Gutenberg works on all operating systems that Rust supports.

-At the time of writing, Gutenberg lacks installers for most operating systems but that barely matters.
-It consists of a single executable file you run from the command line.
+Gutenberg is available in many package managers but we can simply download the binary manually from the site in our case for Mac OS, Windows or Linux.

 * Browse to www.getgutenberg.io,  click `GET STARTED` and follow the download instructions.